So now it’s time to look at how to make money with your blog!

 - Review other bloggers products and services and give great reviews.
 Share specifics and really big the product/service up (make sure you only ever review products you’ve used and tested yourself).
 Explain how it has helped you/changed your life etc. As well as getting traffic from this (as the blogger/influencer is more than likely to share this validation of their product/service), you could end up being able to promote it as an affiliate and make money from it.
 Double whammy!!!

-Look at your competitors and see what they’re writing about!
+Look at your blog's competitors and see what they’re writing about!

 A great way to find out what interests other people and what to write about, is to check out your competitors.